Mayurji/Machine-Learning/README.md

  ### Spam Mail Classification Using Google's Gmail API and Machine Learning:

-    Nowadays it is very common to get spam email and google has its own algorithm which segregates the spam mail and moves it to Spam Folder, but after developing a trained model which learns from the spam mails from my spam folder and applies the trained model on the other folder like input, primary, updates and moves the mails which are classified as spam.
+    It is very common to get spam email and Google has its own algorithm which segregates the spam mail and moves it to Spam Folder, but after developing a trained model which learns from the spam mails from my spam folder and applying the trained model on the other folder like input, primary, updates and moves the mails which are classified as spam.